-- 5. In both versions, bracket amounts would be indexed after 2018, but by reference not to the customary Consumer Price Index (CPI), but to a "Chained CPI."
+5. In both versions, bracket amounts would be indexed after 2018, but by reference not to the customary Consumer Price Index (CPI), but to a "Chained CPI."
 A Chained CPI would take into account anticipated consumer shifts from products whose prices increase to products whose prices do not increase or increase at a lower rate.
-The result would generally be slower inflation adjustments and higher tax levels over the long term. - 6.
-The House version would have repealed the individual alternative minimum tax.
+The result would generally be slower inflation c.
+Transfer Tax Provisions

+6. The House version would have repealed the individual alternative minimum tax.
 The Senate version retained the individual AMT, with a significantly increased exemption.